• Room 0G.005 - 1 College Park East

 Editorial boards: Ageing & Society & Journal of Adult Protection.

-Since moving to Queen's from the Irish Centre for Social Gerontology in 2014, I have developed a range projects around the inter-disciplinary studies of ageing with colleagues from ARK and the Science and Culture Research Group.
-Initiatives include the Lively Project funded by the Wellcome Trust, which used material culture to explore the meaning of living a long life and an AHRC funded project called Dementia in the Minds of Characters and Readers.
+Since moving to Queen's from the Irish Centre for Social Gerontology in 2014, I have developed a range projects around the inter-disciplinary studies of ageing with colleagues from ARK, the Science and Culture Research Group and the Centre for Public Health.
+Initiatives include Med Age doctoral training programme, the Lively Project funded by the Wellcome Trust, which used material culture to explore the meaning of living a long life and an AHRC funded project called Dementia in the Minds of Characters and Readers.
 I am a member of the Centre for Inclusion, Transformation and Equality a vibrant centre for collaborative work on social justice.
 I lead the ageing research theme for CITE.

-Previous work made a contribution to policy formulation and critique in the area of civil society engagement with the State, in particular on corporatism and policies for disadvantaged groups in the Republic of Ireland.
-I was also one of team of researchers on Changing Generations, a longitudinal, grounded theory study of solidarity between generations in the Republic of Ireland (http://www.sparc.tcd.ie/generations/).
-In recent years, my work has taken a more global focus, idetifying policy responses to ageing populations as problematic in a range of country context.
+I started my postdoctoral career by winning a large grant to investigate policy formulation and critique in the area of civil society engagement with the State, in particular on corporatism and policies for disadvantaged groups in the Republic of Ireland.
+Later, I was also one of team of researchers on Changing Generations, a longitudinal, grounded theory study of solidarity between generations in the Republic of Ireland.

 I am keen to support applications for postgraduate research in any of the above areas but especially on furthering our understanding of ageing and older people, cultural gerontology, politics of ageing or gender scholars with an interest in ageing societies.